moparisthebest/open-screeny/readme.md

 Required dependencies are openssl, curl, and standard unix utilities stat, awk, and basename

+Optional dependencies include aesgcm from [ImageDownloader][6] which is used to encrypt files just like Conversations and gajim do with http_upload before upload.
+Either set the variable http_upload_encrypt to 1 or pass -e to the script as the first or second argument to enable this encryption.

 imgup.sh
 ------------
 This script reads a file from stdin, and moves it to a certain directory with the shortest name possible that doesn't conflict based on the sha1sum, then echos the URL the file will be available at.